DravenusRex/stalker-gamma-linux-guide/README.md

   * Double check that vid_mode is set correctly according to your display, e.g. vid_mode 1920x1080

 **2. The FPS limiter present in the graphics settings may lead to choppiness and sharp screen tearing.**
+  * Mangohud is a good choice for an FPS limiter, for example: Setting `MANGOHUD_CONFIG=no_display,fps_limit=60 mangohud` as the launch options for the game executable you'd like to use (such as DX10.exe) in MO2 would limit it to 60 FPS.
+It doesn't do anything if set for the Anomaly launcher rather than the game .exes themselves.<br>
   * Consider using VSync without the FPS limiter instead.
-  * Mangohud can also be a good choice for an FPS limiter, for example: Setting `MANGOHUD_CONFIG=no_display,fps_limit=60 mangohud` as the game executable's (not the launcher's) launch options in MO2 would limit it to 60 FPS.<br>

 **3. Stuttering when you move and look around, this is because you're using ReShade but aren't running the game with Wine 8.0+ or an equivalent fork, you can fix this by:**